What is a Data Diode?

 One-way data transfer systems, generically called “data diodes,” were designed specifically to address this security problem by providing a hardened network defense while also securely sharing data.
 Data diodes isolate and protect networks from external cyber threats, while allowing these networks to import or export data in a highly controlled, deterministic manner.
 This can involve anything from Supervisory Control and Data Acquisition (SCADA) systems generating data in a nuclear power plant to transaction data created at a bank’s ATMs.

-Complete the form to download the ebook.
+Please complete the form below to download the full ebook: